life4/deal/docs/basic/tests.md

     case()
 ```

 In this example, when we (or pytest) call `test_div()`, deal will generate test cases (using [hypothesis](https://hypothesis.readthedocs.io/en/latest/)) and run the function body for every case.
 The test function itself decides when to execute the test case.
-Here `case` is an instance of [deal.TestCase](deal.TestCase) class.
+Here `case` is an instance of {py:class}`deal.TestCase` class.
 This form works as expected with pytest fixtures if the test case is the first argument and has the name `case`.

 ## CLI